-If you modify these settings, click Save to save your changes or Reset to discard them.
-Otherwise, click Close to close the editor panel.
+If you change any settings, click Save to store your changes or Reset to discard them.
+Then click Close to quit the editing window.

 Click ✓ Activate in the toolbar at the top of the desktop to apply your configuration changes.